 - Open a bank account solely for your travel savings.
 It can be hard to save money when you’re using one account for everything, so arrange to automatically transfer a portion of your savings to a separate travel fund account each month.
 When you receive a large chunk of extra money, like a tax refund or bonus, set aside a portion toward your travel fund as well.

 - Write down all your expenses.
 Monitoring expenses will be easier when they are written down.
-This practice also makes it easier to identify areas to cut down on, like downgrading phone plans or cutting down on eating out or shopping trips.
+This practice also makes it easier to identify areas to cut down on, like downgrading phone plans, cutting down on eating out or shopping trips.
 The Mint app can help you do this in a more high-tech way.

 - Find ways to add income.
 There are two ways to save money: spend less or make more money.
 It can be easier to save rather than find new income streams, but doing so will help speed up the process.
 There are a lot of things you can do to make some extra travel spending money: hold a garage sale, find a part-time job or take on freelance gigs.